Round-trip rides with volunteering neighbors

 Colorado volunteers are also protected under the Good Samaritan Law.

-Gas and mileage are deductible charitable contributions for income tax purposes.
+Gas and mileage are usually deductible charitable contributions for income tax purposes.

 Parking fees that may be incurred should be paid by the member being served.